LaurinZubler/sa-documentation/chapters/user-study.typ

   ]
 )

+#pagebreak()

 == Results
-- cursier segeln nicht so wichtig. verpflegung, menschenführung,
-- wind und course
+#global.paragraph(
+  "Introduction",
+  [
+    This section will present the key findings from the interviews, with an emphasis on evaluating insights for potential improvements through Augmented Reality.
+  ]
+)

+#global.paragraph(
+  "Cruising and Regatta",
+  [
+    The most significant variations in responses were influenced by the participants backgrounds, specifically whether they were regatta sailors or cruisers.

+    Participants who engage in cruising placed less emphasis on the technical precision of sailing.
+Instead, their focus was broader, encompassing the overall management of the voyage.
+    A key element of this approach involved crew handling, understanding individual needs, and fostering positive dynamics.
+    Practical logistics were also of importance, including the efficient management of essential resources like food, water, and fuel.
+    Furthermore, their planning for routes and daily activities was often closely aligned with weather conditions, highlighting a flexible and adaptive approach to sailing.

+    On the other hand, regatta sailors demonstrated a different set of priorities in their responses.
+Their focus is centered on optimizing performance, with a significant emphasis on perfecting boat handling and finding the optimal course.
+This involves a meticulous attention to detail in every aspect of sailing, from the precise adjustment of sails to capitalizing on wind patterns and water currents for competitive advantage.
+  ]
+)

+#global.paragraph(
+  "Sailing Level",
+  [

+  ]
+)

+#global.paragraph(
+  "Wind and Course",
+  [

+  ]
+)

 #pagebreak()
 == Personas
 #global.paragraph(
   [Introduction],
   [
-    Based on the interviewd persons, three fictional personas were created.
-By analyzing the interview responses, three categories of sailors could be derived.
+    Based on the interviews, three fictional personas were created.
+By analyzing the participants responses, three categories of sailors could be derived.
 Beginner, racer and ocean sailor.
 In the following the personas are described further.
   ]
 )